 Point B: Change Without Resistance

-Illustrating his talk with a case study of a successful change involving 2000 people globally in a large financial services firm, Peter shares:
+Peter illustrates this lively talk with a case study of a successful change involving 2,000 people globally in a large financial services firm and he shares:

 - • Three change rules that must underlie any organization change effort

 - • How to use the “Engagement Continuum” to diagnose and describe their own change initiatives